-Macroeconomic data released in September suggested signs of a softening U.S. labor market amid aggressive monetary policy tightening and economic deceleration.
-The third estimate of Gross Domestic Product for the second quarter of 2022 showed that the U.S. contracted by an annualized rate of -0.6%, in line with the consensus expectation.
-The August unemployment rate climbed to 3.7% and was worse than the consensus estimate, while the participation rate ticked up to 62.4%.
-The August Consumer Price Index, released September 13, remained near record highs with a year-over-year increase of 8.3%, which was above the consensus expectation.
-Second quarter aggregate operating earnings were on track to decline more than 2% quarter-over-quarter while increasing nearly 17% year-over-year.
-With more than 98% of companies reporting, almost 80% met or exceeded analyst estimates.
+Despite a persistent war on inflation, rising energy costs contributed to an unwelcome increase in inflation during the quarter while the labor market and macroeconomic backdrop showed signs of softening.
+The final estimate of Gross Domestic Product for the second quarter of 2023 showed that the U.S. continued to grow by an annualized rate of 1.70%, continuing a downward trend.
+The August unemployment rate of 3.8% was an increase from the prior month and worse than the consensus estimate, while the participation rate finally ticked up.
+The August Consumer Price Index, released September 13, showed a year-over-year increase of 3.70%, higher than expectations and the prior month.
+On the corporate earnings front, second quarter aggregate operating earnings were on track to climb nearly 4.0% quarter-over-quarter, just over 1.5% year-over-year.
+With almost 99% of S&P 500® Index companies reporting, over 82% met or exceeded analyst estimates.

 1The BXMSM is a passive total return index designed to track the performance of a hypothetical buy-write strategy on the S&P 500® Index.
 The construction methodology of the index includes buying an equity portfolio replicating the holdings of the S&P 500® Index and selling a single one-month S&P 500® Index call option with a strike price approximately at-the-money each month on the Friday of the standard index-option expiration cycle and holding that position until the next expiration.